MarshallLucky/marshalllucky.github.io/writeups/enthalpy_etc.md

 $ \Delta H = \Delta E + P \cdot \Delta V $

-but what is $ \Delta E $?
-It is teh change in the internal energy of the system which is in turn equal to the heat absorbed less the work done by the system:
+but what is $ \Delta E $ ?
+It is the change in the internal energy of the system which is in turn equal to the heat absorbed less the work done by the system:

 $ \Delta E = q + w = q - P \cdot \Delta V $ \